WRHS English Department Program Guide

 @ 20th Century Literature and Film (CP, Grades 11, 12) 2½ credits

 Students in this course study film and literature through discussion, writing, and close examination.
 This course is designed to sharpen students’ critical thinking and analytical skills by examining film and literature for common themes, characterization, storytelling and symbolism.
-Works by important writers and filmmakers will be included, and students will write at least one critique.
+Works by important writers and filmmakers will be included, and students will write at least one literary analysis.

 Alternating Year/Second Semester Courses